tengqm/kab/kab/kab/templates/static/patches.md

 ### Merge Patch

 As defined in <a href="https://tools.ietf.org/html/rfc7386" target="_blank">
-RFC7386</a>, a merge Patch is a partial representation of the resource.
+RFC7386 <i class='fa fa-external-link-alt'></i></a>, a merge Patch is a
+partial representation of the resource.
 The submitted JSON is *merged* with the current resource to create a new one, then the new one is saved.

 A JSON merge patch describes changes to be made using a syntax that closely mimics the resource being modified.
 The API server determines the exact set of